ChloeL-E/msp2/README.md

             3. A 404 page will show if there is an error and this also have navigation links and instructions to the user to click once of the navigation links to return back to the website.

     -   #### Parent/Guardian

-        1. As a parent/Guardian, I want to know that my child is safe and playing a safe, fun and educational game.
+        * As a parent/Guardian, I want to know that my child is safe and playing a safe, fun and educational game.
+            1. The Website has been designed for children so the language, styling and game play is all safe for children.
+            2. The website does not have any links to other players or social media so parents can be assured their child is safe within the site.

-        2. As a parent/Guardian, I want my child to be able to easily understand the rules of the game.
+        * As a parent/Guardian, I want my child to be able to easily understand the rules of the game.
+            1. The 'How to play' button is clearly visible on both the Home and Play page so at any time the user can open up the instructions and understand the rules of the game.
+The rules are clearly written with children in mind so they can be easily understood.
+            2. The game is simple with very few rules so that it is easily understood by the target audience.

-        3. As a parent/Guardian, I want my child to be excited and engaged in the game so that they are entertained.
+        * As a parent/Guardian, I want my child to be excited and engaged in the game so that they are entertained.
+            1. The website is bright and engaging.
+            2. The audio control button adds some fun music to the site to increase engagement.
+            3. The Story button is clearly visible on the home page of the website and when clicked, a modal appears with a fun background story for the game.
+It introduces the child/user to a character called Farmer John and asks them to help him on his farm.

-        1. As a parent/Guardian, I want my child to be learning new skills that will help to support their development.
+        * As a parent/Guardian, I want my child to be learning new skills that will help to support their development.
+            1. The About Page explains that 'This game has been designed for ages 5+ but is super fun for the whole family.
+It's a simple, addictive, high-energy game involving concentration, visual perception, hand-eye-coordination and reaction time.
+All great skills for young children to practice and develop in this exciting, interactive online game.'

     -   #### Site Administrator

-        1. As a site administrator, I want the game to work efficiently, managing itself, without bugs so that user visiting the page enjoy playing and want to return.
+        * As a site administrator, I want the game to work efficiently, managing itself, without bugs so that user visiting the page enjoy playing and want to return.
+            1. The site has been extensively tested on different screen sizes and browsers.
+Any bugs identified have been fixed.

-        2. As a site administrator, I want to be able to add new features to the game in the future so that I can continue to develop and improve the site.
+        * As a site administrator, I want to be able to add new features to the game in the future so that I can continue to develop and improve the site.
+            1. There have already been ideas laid out within this file to futhre develop the site.
+For example, a scoreboard would be added to the game so that players can easily remember their score and try to beat their own score or that of their friends/family.
+Also to add different levels of play e.g. beginner, intermediate and advanced levels to make the game more adaptable depending on the user or age of user.
+            2. The site has been deployed and is accesible via github respository.
 - - -

 -   ### Accessibility